One of the questions I am commonly asked is: what is the difference between a Psychologist and a Psychiatrist?

 - Clinical Psychology: Is an endorsed area of psychology, where psychologists specialise in diagnosis and therapies for more complex mental health disorders.
 In Australia clinical psychologists have a rebate that is higher than that of general psychologists in recognition of the extra training at university for treatment of complex mental health disorders.
 Clinical Psychology has the closest crossover with psychiatry, as clinical psychologists and psychiatrists will usually manage complex mental health conditions together in private practice and a hospital.
 Dr Alistair Campbell is a Clinical Psychologist practicing at M1 Psychology Loganholme.

 - Forensic Psychology: Is the speciality area that works with those in the correctional system.
 Forensic Psychologists will often work in prisons, or high security mental health facilities.
 They are experts in managing aggressive or more dangerous mental health conditions where individuals have committed a crime.
 Forensic psychologists are highly skilled at writing reports on the mental health conditions and the implications on behaviour.
-At M1 Psychology, Laura Fleming is an endorsed Forensic Psychologist, while Shelley Jacks also has a lot of experience in the area.

 - Academic/Research Psychology: Due to the number of years of training in statistics, psychologists may choose an academic or research career.
 This may involve working with government departments and conducting research into how different treatments work, how our minds work, or analysing the statistics generated by organisations who may want to know information like who will be next elected, or if a drug was better than a placebo.
 Some psychologists work in research and in private practice which can be a demanding career as both roles are often full time commitments.